Convex Chance-Constrained Programs with Wasserstein Ambiguity: Abstract

 \section{Abstract}

 Chance constraints yield non-convex feasible regions in general.
 In particular, when the uncertain parameters are modeled by a Wasserstein ball,~\citep{xie-2019-distr-robus} and~\citep{chen-2018-data-driven} showed that the distributionally robust (pessimistic) chance constraint admits a mixed-integer conic representation.
 This paper identifies sufficient conditions that lead to \emph{convex} feasible regions of chance constraints with Wasserstein ambiguity.
-First, when uncertainty arises from the left-hand side of a pessimistic \emph{individual} chance constraint, we derive a convex and conic representation if the Wasserstein ball is centered around a Gaussian distribution.
-Second, when uncertainty arises from the right-hand side of a pessimistic \emph{joint} chance constraint, we show that the ensuing feasible region is convex if the Wasserstein ball is centered around a log-concave distribution (or, more generally, an $\alpha$-concave distribution with $\alpha \geq -1$).
-In addition, we propose a block coordinate ascent algorithm for this class of chance constraints and prove its convergence to global optimum.
-Furthermore, we extend the convexity results and conic representation to \emph{optimistic} chance constraints.
+First, when uncertainty arises from the right-hand side of a pessimistic \emph{joint} chance constraint, we show that the ensuing feasible region is convex if the Wasserstein ball is centered around a log-concave distribution (or, more generally, an \(\alpha\)-concave distribution with \(\alpha \geq -1\)).
+In addition, we propose a block coordinate ascent algorithm and prove its convergence to global optimum, as well as the rate of convergence. {Second, when uncertainty arises from the left-hand side of a pessimistic \emph{two-sided} chance constraint, we show the convexity if the Wasserstein ball is centered around an elliptical and star-unimodal distribution.
+In addition, we propose a family of second-order conic inner approximations, and we bound their approximation error and prove their asymptotic exactness.} Furthermore, we extend the convexity results to \emph{optimistic} chance constraints.

 \textit{Keywords}: Chance constraints; Convexity; Wasserstein ambiguity; Distributionally robust optimization; Distributionally optimistic optimization